AdguardTeam/LegalDocs/dns_privacy_policy/en/privacy-main.md

 * Cookies for personalizing the content of the AdGuard DNS website for users, such as setting the default language.
 None of the information we may acquire through the use of cookies is considered Personal Data by the standards of GDPR as it does not allow us to identify you.
 You can always disable or clear cookies in your browser, but please note that some of our services may not function properly without the aid of cookies.

 * Billing and payment information.
-If you buy a subscription to AdGuard DNS, we will need to know your contact details.
+If you buy a subscription to Private AdGuard DNS, we will need to know your contact details.
 We conduct all transactions via [the Paddle payment provider](https://paddle.com/).

 ### When You Are Using Private AdGuard DNS

 AdGuard DNS users may opt to use the “private AdGuard DNS” server.
-This functionality allows them to control what is done to their DNS queries, observe statistics and query logs.
+This functionality allows them to control their DNS queries, observe statistics and query logs.

 In this case, AdGuard DNS will block DNS queries or modify them according to the user’s preferences.